Applying to Wesleyan

 Applicants for whom English is not the first language are required to demonstrate their proficiency in English by submitting either TOEFL or IELTS results.
 A high score – 650 or better- on the Critical Reading section of the SAT may also demonstrate the necessary English language proficiency (and the TOEFL or IELTS requirement can be waived).

-Students from countries with national university entrance exams (such as WASSCE, EGSE, KCSE, CAPE, IGCSE, ISC, SLC) are required to submit official results.
+Students from countries with national university entrance exams (such as WASSCE, EGSE, KCSE, CAPE, IGCSE, ISC, SLC) are required to submit official and/or predicted results.
 Applicants in an A-Level curriculum, must submit O-Level/IGCSE results, and predicted A-Level results.
 Students in an IB curriculum are expected to submit predicted IB exam results.
+For more details about the test-optional policy and applying from outside the U.S., please click here.

 If an international student cannot present any of the above external exams, then he or she will be required to submit ACT results or the SAT and two SAT Subject Tests.